brianpak2402/BuzzConnect/README.md

 # BuzzConnect
-A full-stack web application to help students explore Georgia Tech's campus!
+This repository contains code for BuzzConnect, a full-stack web application that informs students about club activities and other events occuring on Georgia Tech's campus.

 ## Description